Clinical Course, Prognosis and Treatment of MDS-EB2

 As stated earlier, patients with MDS-EB have a high risk of progression to acute leukemia (approximately a third of patients).

-Although prognosis in other hematologic malignancies is often dependent mainly on the cytogenetic or genetic changes, it is determined differently in MDS-EB patients.
+Although prognosis in other hematologic malignancies is often dependent mainly on cytogenetic or genetic changes, it is determined differently in MDS-EB patients.
 One of the major prognostic indicators in this disease is the bone marrow blast count, with higher counts determining a worse prognosis; this is independent of the genetic changes.
 Thus, accurate counts are extremely important.

 Another major indicator of poor prognosis is high peripheral blood blast counts.
-The survival of MDS-EB2 patients with 5-19% blasts in their peripheral blood is a forecast similar to that of Acute Myeloid Leukemia (AML).
+The survival of MDS-EB2 patients with 5-19% blasts in their peripheral blood is a forecast similar to Acute Myeloid Leukemia (AML).
 Other poor prognostic indicators are higher blast percentage in the blood than in the bone marrow and the presence of Auer rods, which is a poor prognostic indicator even with lower blast counts.

 Other prognostic factors are the number and type of cytogenetic changes and the number of cytopenias.

-Formerly there was a category of MDS with excess blasts in transition (the former RAEB-T), but these patients are now diagnosed as having AML.
+Formerly, there was a category of MDS with excess blasts in transition (the former RAEB-T), but these patients are now diagnosed as having AML.

-Treatments include chemotherapy, immunotherapy, and in some cases, stem cell transplantation.
+Treatments include chemotherapy, immunotherapy, and, in some cases, stem cell transplantation.
 Other supportive treatments include transfusions for anemia and thrombocytopenia and antibiotics for infections.